Anna Betina is our Toddler division coordinator and Half-Day Toddler lead teacher. She began teaching in 2009 and joined our School in 2017.

-She and her husband, Hristo, have their daughter, Mimi, who is in fourth grade here at GMS.
-Outside of the classroom, Anna loves live music, but also a quiet nap.
+Anna and her husband have a daughter who is in fourth grade at GMS.
+Outside of the classroom, Anna loves live music and also a quiet nap.

-GMS: Why did you choose to work at our School?
+GMS: Why did you choose to work at Greensboro Montessori School?

 AB: I did my research based on Montessori theory and fell in love with the method here.